DeiC-HPC/cotainr/builder/README.md

 Generally, we try to:

 - error early
-- use self-decribing commands and options
+- use self-describing commands and options
 - make it simple.

 ### Command line interface design